 Winter in South Island, NZ

-The weather does get very cold in the South island in the winter; it can be very windy and wet and there is a lot of snow on the higher elevations.
+The weather does get very cold in the South island in the winter; it can be very windy and wet, and there is a lot of snow on the higher elevations.
 As most of the activities available during the winter are still outdoors, it would be wise to ensure that you bring with you warm, weatherproof outer garments, some warm thick jumpers and fleeces, and some sturdy footwear.
-You will be able to enjoy miles of walking tracks in the hills and around the coast, whale watching, fishing, sky diving, bungy jumping, kayaking, bird watching and if you prefer to be indoors you can even visit a chocolate factory!
+You will be able to enjoy miles of walking tracks in the hills and around the coast, whale watching, fishing, sky diving, bungy jumping, kayaking, and bird watching.
+If you prefer to be indoors, you can even visit a chocolate factory!

 It is easy to travel around the South Island.
-There are several bus companies, such as the Magic Bus that run services between all the major tourist spots, there are train services and airports at Christchurch and Queenstown.
+There are several bus companies, such as the Magic Bus, that run services between all the major tourist spots.
+There are also train services and airports at Christchurch and Queenstown.